Your Push Notification Was Delivered. Your Message Was Not.

 Can push localization improve retention?

 Yes.
 Better message intent, timing language, benefit framing, and tone consistency can increase opens, reduce dismissals, and improve the user’s willingness to keep notifications enabled.
+It should be reviewed as part of your Turkish localization workflow, not as isolated campaign copy.

 Stop Sending Notifications Turkish Users Learn to Ignore

 We help mobile teams rebuild Turkish push messaging so it earns attention instead of training users to dismiss it.
+For broader product flows, this connects directly to software localization and bilingual quality assurance.

 Request Push Localization Review